girishji/vimcomplete/README.md

 - Recency
 - Length of item
 - Priority
-- Locality of item (in case of keywords from buffer)
+- Locality of item (for buffer completion)
 - Exact case match

 For cmdline-mode completion (`/`, `?`, and `:` commands) see [autosuggest](https://github.com/girishji/autosuggest.vim).